jorrizza/mongoid-tll/README.md

     >> "first version"

 A default scope is added to only find the newest versions by default.
-Use the `scopeless` method to circumvent this.
+Use the `unscoped` method to circumvent this.

 Other helper methods have been added: